babylonhealth/MCSG/README.md

-# ICML-2019 Supporting Code for Submission #960
+# ICML-2019 Supporting Code for Submission #960 (Model Comparison for Semantic Grouping)

-This repo consits of a slight set of modifications for [SentEval](https://github.com/facebookresearch/SentEval) to reproduce results in anonymous submission #960 @ICML2019.
+This repo consits of a slight set of modifications for [SentEval](https://github.com/facebookresearch/SentEval) to reproduce results in accepted submission #960 @ICML2019.
+Manuscript can be found [here](https://arxiv.org/pdf/1904.13323.pdf).

 **NOTE:** This repo is a **fork** of [SentEval](https://github.com/facebookresearch/SentEval).
-Any commits prior to 2019 are not associated to submission #960 @ICML2019.
+Any commits prior to 2019 are not associated to publication #960 @ICML2019 .

 ## Dependencies